nova-framework/docs/the-basics/views.md

-# Views

-Views are the visual side of the framework, they are the html output of the pages.
+Views are the visual side of the Nova, they are the html output of the pages.
 All views are located in the views folder.
 The actual views can be located directly inside the views folder or in a sub folder, this helps with organising your views.

 Views are called from controllers once called they act as included files outputting anything inside of them.
 They have access to any data passed to them from a data array.